spatel-cybersecurity/Elk-Deployment/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
--: What is the main advantage of automating configuration with Ansible?_
+## What is the main advantage of automating configuration with Ansible?_
    Answer: Ansibles automates and simplifies the repetitive, complex and tedious operation.
 Automated configuration will do exactly the same thing evey time they run, elimination
         as much variability between configuration as possible.

 The playbook implements the following tasks:
--In 3-5 bullets, explain the steps of the ELK installation play.
+## In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
    Answer:
        	1) Install Docker using Docker.io
        	2) Install python3-pip
         3) Install Docker python module